mitogen-hq/mitogen/docs/ansible.rst

 Incomplete transfers proceed to a hidden file in the destination directory, with content and metadata synced using `fsync(2)
-<https://linux.die.net/man/2/fsync>`_ prior to being renamed over any existing
+<https://linux.die.net/man/2/fsync>`_ prior to rename over any existing file.
-file.
 This ensures the file remains consistent in the event of a crash, or when overlapping `ansible-playbook` runs deploy differing file contents.

+The `sftp <https://linux.die.net/man/1/sftp>`_ and `scp
-The ``sftp`` and ``scp`` tools may cause undetectable data corruption in the form of truncated files, or files containing partial data copies from overlapping runs of `ansible-playbook`.
-Both tools additionally expose a window where users of the file may observe inconsistent contents.
+<https://linux.die.net/man/1/sftp>`_ tools may cause undetectable data
+corruption in the form of truncated files, or files containing intermingled data segments from overlapping runs.
+In normal operation both tools additionally expose a window where users of the file may observe inconsistent contents.

 Performance